-Most people are familiar seeing the Doberman in the traditional black and tan colors, sometimes called black and rust.
+Most people are used to seeing the Doberman in the traditional black and tan colors, sometimes called black and rust.
 While this is the most common coloring, dobes are also seen in 3 other allowed colors.
-Dobermans are available in a red color which looks more of a brownish-red coloring.
-Below you see the traditional black and tan doberman and a red doberman.
+The red doberman has light brownish-red coloring.
+Below you see the traditional black and tan doberman alongside a red doberman.

 Black & Tan Doberman | Red Doberman

 Blue Doberman | Fawn Doberman

 Seen much less often, the Doberman dog is also available in a fawn color and a blue color.

 Blue dobermans and fawn dobermans are both color dilutions.
 The fawn doberman (sometimes called Isabella color) being a diluted red and the blue being a diluted black.
 These colors are sometimes discouraged from breeding and are considered a disqualifying fault in some dog shows.
 Even so it’s felt that these dogs are not inferior to the reds or blacks if good breeding is present.